TomCordemans/LABS/docs/arp-spoofing-mitm/README.md

     The result shows us the server (192.168.1.1) and the client (192.168.1.101).

-    2. Start the communication between the client and the server.
+    2. Start the communication between the client and the server

      ![Success](./assets/ping.png)